How to watch DC movies in order - DCEU in chronological and release date order

-Here are two methods of watching the DC Extended Universe movies in order – by release or chronologically.
+So, if you're wondering how best to watch these films, here are two methods of watching the DC Extended Universe movies in order - by release or chronologically.

 The simplest method of watching the DC Extended Universe movies is by following the order they were released in cinemas.
 The story kicks off with the introduction of arguably the publisher's most iconic hero, Superman, in 2013's Man of Steel, followed by other comic book greats like Batman and Wonder Woman in later instalments...